TrueBrain/carbonengine-exefile/README.md

 # Carbon ExeFile
-> Wrapper to run exefile processes from a command shell without spawning a new process
+> Elements used to build the final exefile executable

 ## Building